Vilson Džoni

-Vilson Džoni (Vilson Xhoni; born 24 September 1950) is a Croatian retired footballer, who played as a defender.
+Vilson Džoni (Vilson Xhoni; born 24 September 1950) is a Croatian former professional footballer who played as a defender.
 He was named Yugoslav Footballer of the Year in 1978.

 Club career

 Džoni was born in Split to a family from Prizren, and is of Kosovo Albanian descent.
 He was a full back whose biggest weapon was his speed.
-At club level, he spent 10 years at Hajduk Split playing a total of 207 league games.
-He then moved to Dinamo Zagreb, where he spent just one year before moving to FC Schalke 04.
+At club level, he spent ten years at Hajduk Split playing a total of 207 league games.
+He then moved to Dinamo Zagreb, where he spent just one year before moving to Schalke 04.

 International career

-He made his debut for Yugoslavia in a September 1974 friendly match against Italy and earned a total of 4 caps, scoring no goals.
+Džoni made his debut for Yugoslavia in a September 1974 friendly match against Italy and earned a total of four caps.
 His final international was a November 1978 Balkan Cup match against Greece.

 Post-playing career

-He worked as a scout within Croatian First League's Hajduk Split until he retired in 2015.
+Džoni worked as a scout within Croatian First League's Hajduk Split until he retired in 2015.